Single-Photon Counting Receivers for Optical Wireless Communications in Future 6G Networks: Introduction

 \section{Introduction}

 The rapid emergence and evolution of smart devices, interactive services, and intelligent applications have generated a substantial demand for high-speed wireless communication.
-In effect, the current fifth generation wireless technology is speculated to be insufficient in satisfying the future communication demands beyond $2030$.
-Consequently, researchers have initiated investigations to explore the potential characteristics and capabilities of the future sixth generation (6G) networks.
+Researchers have initiated investigations to explore the potential characteristics and capabilities of the future sixth generation (6G) networks.
 The forthcoming 6G technology is anticipated to offer essential features encompassing ultra-high speed, sub-centimetre geo-location accuracy, global coverage, ultra-high density, enhanced energy efficiency, ultra-low latency, and high intelligence levels \cite{You6G}.
-These key features will greatly accelerate the development of newly emerged applications such as metaverse, advanced industrial automation and massive twinning, autonomous vehicles, smart city, and extended reality (XR).
-It is predicted that all available spectra, including sub-6 GHz, millimeter wave (mmWave), terahertz, and optical frequency bands, will be exploited in 6G.
-Therefore, optical wireless communication (OWC) is envisioned to assume a crucial role in future wireless networks owing to its numerous advantages including ultra-wide bandwidth, inherent security, low energy consumption and cost, and insensitivity to RF electromagnetic interference.
+These key features will greatly accelerate the development of newly emerged applications such as metaverse, autonomous vehicles, smart city, and extended reality.
+It is predicted that all available spectra, including sub-6 GHz, millimeter wave, terahertz, and optical frequency bands, will be exploited in 6G. {Therefore, optical wireless communication (OWC) is envisioned to play a crucial role in future wireless networks owing to its numerous advantages, including ultra-wide bandwidth, inherent security, simple beamforming implementation, low energy consumption and cost, insensitivity to radio frequency (RF) electromagnetic interference, and potential to achieve high-resolution sensing.}